thoughtbot/apprenticeship/onboarding-packet.md

 * Most of the other rooms are specific to projects and are named after the project.

-Designers and developers should check out the Code and Design rooms - everyone's welcome in every room.
+Both designers and developers should check out both the Code and Design rooms - everyone's welcome in every room.

 ### Basecamp